18.104.22.168 Qualification for CP

 Policy reference: SS Guide 1.1.C.310 Constant care (CP)

-More than one carer - child with severe disability or severe medical condition
+More than 1 carer - child with severe disability or severe medical condition

 Example: A social worker home visit.